 In agreeing a financial settlement we always advise that you engage in full and frank disclosure and then, where possible, negotiate a settlement.
 This can be done through the traditional route of solicitors’ negotiation or, alternatively, through mediation.

 Mediation is a sensible way to negotiate a settlement, and increases the chances of achieving an amicable solution.
-Ruth Hawkins, a founding partner of the firm, is a mediator and more information about mediation can be found here.
+Ruth Hawkins, a founding partner of the firm, is accredited as a mediator with the Law Society and more information about mediation can be found here.

-If voluntary negotiations or mediation are not successful then proceedings may be required to bring matters to a conclusion.
+If voluntary negotiations or mediation are not successful then arbitration or court proceedings may be required to bring matters to a conclusion.

 Whichever route is required to settle your matter, we will be there to help you navigate through the process.